You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Please see below for details of:

-For queries regarding bespoke safeguarding training or other commissioned services, please contact the Education Safeguarding Service.
+For queries regarding bespoke safeguarding training or other commissioned services, please contact the LADO Education Safeguarding Advisory Service.

 Core Training